cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 Therefore we use `-` instead of `/`.

-Hence, when entering timezones for the --timezone parameter, please replace forward slashes with hyphens, as shown in the example shown
+Hence, when entering timezones for the `--timezone` parameter, please replace forward slashes with hyphens, as shown in the example
 next:

 > America/Indiana/Indianapolis